galva-dev/flutter_challenge/README.md

 # flutter_challenge

-En este repositorio estarán proyectos pequeños que realizaré para enriquecer mis conocmientos en Flutter y mejorar mis practicas para que posteriormente sean implementados en proyectos mas grandes.
+En este repositorio estarán proyectos pequeños de aplicaciones móviles que realizaré para enriquecer mis conocmientos en Flutter y mejorar mis practicas para que posteriormente sean implementados en proyectos mas grandes.
-In this repository there will be small projects that I would carry out to enrich my knowledge in Flutter and improve my practices so that they can later be implemented in larger projects.
+In this repository there will be small projects mobile apps that I would carry out to enrich my knowledge in Flutter and improve my practices so that they can later be implemented in larger projects.

 ## Menu